NahlaAbdElmohsen/Customer-Segmentation/README.md

 To precisely determine which segment we will offer more coupons to increase satisfaction and loyalty.
 # Results and insights
 We use **K-means** model twice with two differnt features to explore different segments and appropriately determine the correct one.

+**note:** the file was updated and use feature engineering to add new features to use in the model.

+this is my first time doing this.So that, sorry for any mistakes:)
 # References
 Material from MLSC Data Science and Machine learning Bootcamp